anuj7860/PRODIGY_DS_2/README.md

 # PRODIGY_DS_2
-Prodigy jnfotech internship task 2 performing data cleaning and eda to identify pattern and trends using Titanic data set steps I have used in :
+Prodigy infotech internship task 2 performing data cleaning and eda to identify pattern and trends using Titanic data set steps I have used in :
 1) load necessary packages like seaborn, matplotlib, numpy and pandas
 2) data loading step to add csv file to the notebook